 Venues can come in many shapes and sizes, from purpose built theatrical spaces to bars and outdoor venues… anywhere that can accommodate live performance!
 The joy of a Fringe Festival is to see a variety of contrasting performances in a single night, across multiple different venues around the city.
 This way you can experience the full breadth of the festival’s programme, whilst also visiting some of the city’s best bars and restaurants.

-Applications are open for performers, with any Fringe style of performance considered, and applications are welcome from performers of all experience levels, so please apply.
+27 great shows have been found, in a broad range of form/styles, from Magic to Music, From Dance to Drama, many reflect the extraordinary local talent in the North East.
 As this is our first year, we’re keen to find, build, and keep an audience for Fringe shows in the city, with the intention to return bigger and better in future!

 More information can be found on the performers’ pages.